nicolaprezza/cvs-rk/README.md

 ### Compile

-The library has been tested under linux using gcc 4.9.2/5.2.1 Use cmake to generate the Makefile:
+The library has been tested under linux using gcc 4.9.2/5.2.1.

 firstly, create and enter a build/ directory